 In 1996 he founded Flare Publications, and since then Frank has edited and published over two dozen astrology books, including Astrology in the Year Zero (Phillipson, 2000), The Contemporary Astrologer’s Handbook (Tompkins, 2006), and a revised edition of The Twelve Houses by Howard Sasportas (2007), with tribute essays to Sasportas by Liz Greene, Darby Costello, Melanie Reinhart, Laura Boomer-Trent and Erin Sullivan.

 Recent titles include Vocational Astrology by Faye Blake (formerly Faye Cossar, 2012, 2017), Kim Farley's Astro Mind Maps, and From Symbol to Substance and The Horary Process (due in 2020), both by Richard Swatton.

-The year 2018 has seen the publication of Frank’s new forecasting book, The Solar Arc Handbook, and The Book of Music Horoscopes, a collection of over 500 charts and 35 essays from leading astrologers that aims to fundraise for astrology students to attend various conferences worldwide.
-2018–19 will see Flare launch a new textbook from Frank, republish Frank’s best-selling, second palmistry book (Hamlyn, 2004), and publish a horary volume from Richard Swatton..
+The year 2018 saw the publication of Frank’s new forecasting book, The Solar Arc Handbook, and The Book of Music Horoscopes, a collection of over 500 charts and 35 essays from leading astrologers that aims to fundraise for astrology students to attend various conferences worldwide.
+Flare/LSA will launch a new textbook from Frank in 2020.

 Frank has combined his work as a consultant astrologer with that of Sun sign columnist for magazines such as Marie Claire (UK), Quick and Simple (US), Reveal (UK), and Candis (UK).
 He has also been profiled in various broadsheets and tabloids, and has contributed to a number of TV and radio shows (from interviews to commenting on the daily newspapers).
 In April 2019, Hello magazine published a five-page interview with Frank, following a successful trip to Turkey, and in December followed it up with a ten-page spread, which included a Year Ahead forecast for 2020.